Reserve an Olympic Peninsula birding tour and enjoy a diversity of Olympic National Park birds year-round!

 Thrushes: Varied Thrush is easiest to see while overwintering and during migration because when they are breeding, they seem to disappear deep into the Olympic forest.
 Their very-easy-to-identify haunting whistles start up in early spring.
 Swainson’s Thrush and Hermit Thrush also breed here but can usually only be found from about May to August.
 Hermit Thrush also overwinter in the lowlands on the Olympic Peninsula.

-Swallows: Sequim is a great location to pick up all the breeding swallow species from about May to August, which includes Purple Martin, Tree Swallow, Violet-Green Swallow, Northern Rough-winged Swallow, Cliff Swallow, and Bank Swallow.
+Swallows: Sequim is a great location to pick up all the breeding swallow species from about May to August, which includes Purple Martin, Tree Swallow, Violet-Green Swallow, Northern Rough-winged Swallow, and Cliff Swallow.

 Warblers: Olympic Peninsula warblers are easiest to observe when they are moving through during spring migration because many of these North American birds will continue moving further North.
 Warblers congregate in wooded areas along the northern Salish Sea in order to wait for the right conditions to cross to Vancouver Island.
 Even the smallest little woodlot in Port Angeles can be literally dripping with warblers under the right conditions in May.